aws-samples/foundation-model-benchmarking-tool/docs/customize_config_files.md

-# Customize config files for specific use cases"
+# Customize config files for specific use cases

 ## Overview